dncuug/X.PagedList/README.md

 PagedList is a library that enables you to easily take an IEnumerable/IQueryable, chop it up into "pages", and grab a specific "page" by an index.
 PagedList.Mvc allows you to take that "page" and display a pager control that has links like "Previous", "Next", etc.

+#### About .NET Core support

+Unfortunately I cannot support ASP.NET Core (formerly ASP.NET MVC 6) version at this moment.
+So I deleted all code that related to .NET Core from master branch and cleaned up project.
+ASP.NET Core  compatible version saved in  net-core branch.
+I think I will back to this code when .NET Core will be released.
+Sorry for inconvenience.

 ## How do I use it?